screwdriver-cd/guide/docs/user-guide/metadata.md

 ![notification-meta](./assets/notification-meta.png)

 #### Job based
-*Note*: Job based slack notification meta data will overwrite the Basic notification message.
+*Note*: Job-based Slack notification meta data will overwrite the basic notification message.

 Structure of meta variable is `notification.slack.<jobname>.message`, replacing `<jobname>` with the name of the Screwdriver job.